RachWalm/VolunteerVillage/README.md

 ![dashboard](document/dashboard.png)

 This page also informs them about the state of the volunteer and coordinator activations for processing.
 The number of activations of both the volunteers and the coordinators that need actioning is displayed on the screen.
-The names of the coordinators are also on the screen so that as they will be able to search coordinators in order to activate them.
+The names of the coordinators are also on the screen so that as they will be able to search coordinators (as the first name is displayed on dashboard copied to search) in order to activate them.
 This will ensure the correct spelling when searching.
 There are likely to only be a few at a time so this list doesn't take much space.
 If there are a large number of spam profiles they can determine who is legitimate without waiting for a superuser to deal with the spam profiles.

 The volunteer activation page provides a list of all volunteers that need activating so there is no list of the volunteers on this page and it is expected that this would hopefully be a much larger list.
 If there are no volunteers that need activating then the count of volunteers will read 0 and the button to go to the volunteer activation page will not be displayed.
 Not displaying that button avoids going to a search page that is empty and could cause confusion to users.